-PID's 2020 Urban Water Management Plan (UWMP) estimates that this demand will increase to approximately 5,100 ac-ft in 2040.
-This estimate is lower than the pre-fire water demand range of 7,000 to 8,000 ac-ft per year due to changes in plumbing codes, implementation of water use efficiency programs, and increased outreach and education of consumers about California drought conditions and conservation measures.
+The average annual runoff of Little Butte Creek, the primary source of water supply for PID, is approximately 16,340 ac-ft per year.
+This exceeds the pre-fire average annual water demand range of 7,000 to 8,000 ac-ft per year.
+At this pre-fire level of demand, PID is vulnerable to potential water shortages during extended dry periods.
+As shown in education of consumers about California drought conditions and conservation measures.
 Assuming normal hydrologic conditions and additional groundwater supply through the rehabilitation of PID's single groundwater well, PID estimates in their 2020 UWMP that supply in 2040 could outweigh demand by up to 16,100 ac-ft.
 It is anticipated that even if annual water use increases to pre-fire demand range of 7,000 to 8,000 ac-ft per year, there would be sufficient supply to meet the increased demand.
 This surplus would be reduced during multiple dry year scenarios; however, even in a third dry year, PID estimates that supplies would outweigh demands by nearly 7,500 ac-ft in 2040, and in a fifth dry year, PID would still have nearly 1,500 ac-ft in excess supplies (Figure 3-2).
 Note that these estimates are conservative in that they assume that PID would return to their pre-fire population of 26,500 by 2040.
 Recent estimates from the 2021 BCAG report project a population of 14,000 by 2040.